 Use exciting words, use alliteration, ask a question, or get creative in your own way.

-I suggest testing different types of titles, ones that are for “suggested” content; videos that YouTube suggests to others.
+I suggest testing different types of titles, ones that are optimized for browse features; videos that YouTube suggests to others.
 And titles optimized for SEO, videos that potential viewers search for and have a chance of ranking on the results page.

 When you start out, target more SEO titles, and as you grow, switch over to focus more on “suggested” content.